brown-mida/elvo/docs/CLOUD_SETUP.md

 This document contains instructions for using the cloud VMs.

 ### Commands for DevOps:
+If possible, find a snapshot of another user's GPU instance and use that instead.

 Create an instance with:
 - us-east1-b
 - 4 CPUs and 26 GB memory